Data assimilation is about determining a model state from observations.

 is called gain matrix.
 To calculate the right-hand side of this equation, one must invert an $N \times N$ matrix.

-You can simplify the expression for the gain matrix a little.
+One can simplify the expression for the gain matrix somewhat further.
 Let $A \in \mathbb{R}^{N \times M}$.
-Then applies
+Then one has

 \[ \begin{align} A &= A\left(HA + 1\right)\left(HA + 1\right)^{-1}\nonumber\\ \Leftrightarrow A &= \left(AHA + A\right)\left(HA + 1\right)^{-1}\nonumber\\ \Leftrightarrow A &= \left(AH + 1\right)A\left(HA + 1\right)^{-1}\nonumber\\ \Leftrightarrow\left(AH + 1\right)^{-1}A &= A\left(HA + 1\right)^{-1}\nonumber. \end{align} \]